-1. When telling children about divorce, be prepared.
-We would strongly recommend that each parent read the information in this chapter as well as the prior one so that you are ready to handle some of the touch situations that may arise.
-It's easier to do things right the first time than to undo damage later.
+- When telling children about divorce, be prepared.
+We would strongly recommend that each parent read the information in this chapter as well as the information on divorce mistakes and children and divorce so that you are ready to handle some of the tough situations that may arise.
+It’s easier to do things right the first time than to undo damage later.

-5. If you're unsure about what to tell them in response to certain things, it's OK to say “We don't know.”
-You're likely breaking the news to children long before every detail has been worked out.
+- If you’re unsure about what to tell them in response to certain things, it’s OK to say “We don’t know.”
+You’re likely breaking the news to children long before every detail has been worked out.
 There are yet to be custody hearings, court proceedings, and a variety of other developments.
-No person can ever predict everything.
-That will happen.
-It's OK to be a little unsure yourself, so long as overall you convey a message that even if you don't know exactly what will happen, we'll be there to work through it.
-You should also reassure them that if there are things you can't answer right now, you'll let them know as soon as you find out yourself.
+No person can ever predict everything that will happen.
+It’s OK to be a little unsure yourself, so long as you convey an overall message that even if you don’t know exactly what will happen, we’ll be there to work through it.
+You should also reassure them that if there are things you can’t answer right now, you’ll let them know as soon as you find out yourself.

-7. Always be civil.
-Don't blame.
-Don't bash each other.
-Don't try to deflect all the blame to one person or scapegoat the other parent.
-Don't lose your temper.
-Don't raise your voices or argue.
+- Always be civil.
+Don’t blame.
+Don’t bash each other.
+Don’t try to deflect all the blame to one person or scapegoat the other parent.
+Don’t lose your temper.
+Don’t raise your voices or argue.
 One of the most destructive elements of divorce is the conflict involved.
 Conflict = abuse wherein children are concerned.
-In fact, research shows that merely being party to family dysfunction, violence or conflict results in similar stress responses and the same amount of harm as abusing a child directly. (add ref) So for the sake of your children, you need to make this split seem as civilized as possible, and this starts in the way you talk about the divorce.
+In fact, research shows that merely being party to family dysfunction, violence or conflict results in similar stress responses and the same amount of harm as abusing a child directly.
+(Perry, 1997; Hygge & Ohman, 1978) So for the sake of your children, you need to make this split seem as civilized as possible, and this starts in the way you talk about the divorce.